dcampbell24/financial-accounts/README.md

 An application for tracking your personal finances.

-To get the price of metals I use a service from goldapi.io and it requires a token (free for 100 requests per month).
+To get the price of metals a service from goldapi.io is used and it requires a token (free for 100 requests per month).
 The token is stored in a file named "goldapi.io.txt" stored in your config local directory.